Why Food Puzzles are Vital to Cat Health and Obesity Prevention

 There is no doubt cats are one of the most pampered pets on the planet.
 We dote on their little darling faces, they walk all over us and they have programmed us to adhere to their feeding schedules.
 Whether it’s free-feeding all day long or convincing us with sweet songs of ‘Acatpella’ that they will certainly die of starvation if not fed this minute, we cater to every feline whim and fancy.
-But serving them on silver platters is doing them more harm than good.
+But serving your cat on a silver platter is doing him more harm than good.

 Disclosure: We received a few treat dispensing toys/food puzzles from Petsafe® in exchange for our honest review, but this did not influence our opinions at all.
 We only share information that we feel is relevant to our readers and is in keeping with our site’s mission.
 Petsafe® is not responsible for the content of this post and our opinions are based on testing by the Chirpy Cats product testing team!
 This post contains affiliate links which means if you make a purchase we receive a small commission which helps maintain this site and won’t cost you a cent more.

 Why Your Cat Wants to Work For Food

 Our housecats, Felis Catus is genetically almost identical to their wild ancestors, The African Wild Cat, Felis Silvestris Lybica.
 It’s hard to imagine sometimes that our Chubby Charlie would want to lift a paw to do anything.
 But underneath that furry coat of couch potato cattitude lurks a wild hunter, hardwired to hunt, capture and kill prey.
 Your cat, a hunter by nature, never fully domesticated, comes packaged with all the right equipment to hunt for food.
 Excellent sight, hearing, physical dexterity, and sharp reflexes all make for a good hunter.

 We need to engage their foraging skills to increase mental stimulation, encourage problem-solving and provide enrichment.
 Introducing food puzzles is an excellent form of cat enrichment and a fun way to bring out your cat’s wild side.

 Feeding your cat with food puzzles also helps prevent stress and illness brought on by an unstimulating environment.
-Studies show that just the act of the hunt and the moments preceding the capture, there is a release of the feel-good hormone, dopamine, into their systems.
+Studies show that just the act of the hunt and the moments preceding the capture, there is a release of the feel-good hormone, dopamine, into your cat’s system.
 The anticipation of the hunt, capture, and kill is incredibly satisfying and pleasurable for a cat and is a wonderful confidence booster.
 Once you start feeding your cat using food puzzles you will find your kitty more alert, excited and engaged with his environment.

 Twist ‘n Treat Teaser